daattali/ddpcr/README.md

 <h2 id="technical-details">
 Advanced topic 4: Implementation technical details
 </h2>
+The `ddpcr` package uses some advanced R programming techniques.

 **For details on the technical details regarding the code implementation, see [the *Technical details* vignette](vignettes/./technical_details.Rmd).**